Home | Playful Learning Activities | Infant & Toddler Learning | It’s Rhyme Time!

 It’s Rhyme Time!

 Rhyming is very popular in children’s books.
 Many stories include fun, rhythmic language that can almost make the book feel like one long song or poem.
-Children enjoy listening to books that use rhyming language!
-Rhyming stories are often read in a sing-song style that makes these books engaging while also helping children develop skills in language and early literacy.
-As children listen to books with rhyme, they are learning about similarities of sounds in spoken words.
+Children enjoy listening to books that use rhyming language, especially when they are read in a sing-song style!
+As children engage with the story and rhymes, they listen closely to the sounds of letters and words, and notice the way that the words that rhyme sound similar to one another.
+In this way, rhymes introduce children to early literacy skills such as phonological awareness.

 Phonological Awareness